-Serve IT accepts applications from 501(c)3 organizations on a rolling basis with start periods generally coinciding with the beginning of the Spring and Fall semesters (early January and late August, respectively).
+Serve IT accepts applications from 501(c)3 or equivalent organizations on a rolling basis with start periods generally coinciding with the beginning of the Spring and Fall semesters (early January and late August, respectively).
 Selected clients will meet with the clinic staff to determine the full scope of the project and discuss timelines.
 There is no cost associated with participation in the program.

 Serve IT Nonprofit Clients

-$6.4 MILLIONestimated client savings
+$7 MILLIONestimated client savings

-407 PROJECTS COMPLETED
+681 PROJECTS COMPLETED

-152 CLIENTS
+215 CLIENTS

-Our services
+Our Services

 The Serve IT Clinic can provide free technology projects for nonprofits and governmental agencies in Bloomington and Southern Indiana.
 While we do occasionally update our list, we are currently offering the following options: